 - October 2018

 Does having a tropical island all to yourself sound too good to be true?
-Check out these amazing idyllic getaways where you won’t have to battle the crowds.
+Check out these idyllic Fiji islands where the last thing you’ll have to do is battle the crowds.

 1. Yasawa Islands

 Enter an exotic world where locals perform the meke (traditional Fijian dance) as the rhythmic beating of a lali (drum) echoes across the sea.
 Made up of 20 volcanic isles, the Yasawas are dotted over an 80-kilometre stretch and are popular with backpackers – but they haven’t always been accessible to tourists.

 Until the 1980s, these Fiji islands were so undeveloped that cruise ships in the region had nowhere for their weary sea-legged passengers to disembark.
 Today, with the approval of village elders, the archipelago – situated an easy 25-minute flight from Nadi International Airport – has flourished into a tourist haven.

 From Yasawa Island Resort and Spa, you can head out to explore brilliant coral reefs and hike through limestone caves in the belly of Fiji’s inactive volcanoes.
 If you fancy a more thrilling adventure, try diving with manta rays off the coast of Barefoot Manta Island resort to the south, where these majestic creatures can be spotted from May to October.